SMART-Dal/FSE25-Alpine-Replication-Package/README.md

-# The Less I know the Greener: An adaptive language-agnostic pruning method for language models for code
+# An adaptive language-agnostic pruning method for greener language models for code

 ![](./figures/overview.png)